wormhole-foundation/wormhole-docs/learn/infrastructure/spy.md

 ---
 title: SPY
-description: Learn about Wormhole's SPY daemon, a tool for subscribing to gossiped messages in the Guardian Network, including VAAs and Observations, with setup instructions.
+description: Discover Wormhole's SPY daemon, which subscribes to gossiped messages in the Guardian Network, including VAAs and Observations, with setup instructions.
 ---

 # SPY